ElektraInitiative/libelektra/doc/dev/error-categorization.md

 `Conflicting State Errors` are errors where the current state is incompatible with the attempted operation.
 These kind of errors are usually in resolver plugins when the state of the file has changed without the system knowing.
+An example would be to try to push your changes into a git repository where the remote branch has already changed.
+Try to synchronize your internal state and retry to get rid of this error.
 Examples are the need for calling `kdbGet` before `kdbSet`.
-Another example would be to try to push your changes into a git repository where the remote branch has already changed.
-Try to synchronize your internal state and retry to get rid of this error.

 ### Timeout ("C03000")